 Web development by Bryan Lademann.

 Wonderlic’s Cognitive Ability Test is a popular intelligence test used to assess the aptitude of prospective employees for learning and problem-solving in a range of occupations.
-Most famously, “The Wonderlic” is used in the annual NFL Combine as a form of pre-draft assessment.
+Most famously, “The Wonderlic” is used in the annual NFL Combine as a tool for pre-draft assessment.

 Wonderlic engaged True story to redesign its brand identity, design identity standards, and communicate a cohesive brand messaging strategy to its employees.